CDC Reports Statistics on Teen Driving DeathsCar Accidents

 The CDC reports statistics that six teenagers are killed in car accidents across the country on average every day.
+Many of these accidents are due to distracted driving.

 The Impact Of Teenage Driving Touches Everyone